Warbo/chriswarbo-net/blog/2014-02-21-partial_application___currying_in_php.md

         };
 ```

-## Drawbacks ##
+### Drawbacks of Currying ###

-Besides trying to further simplify the currying implementation itself, there are still some issues with this.
+Besides trying to further simplify the currying implementation itself, there are
+still some issues with this.

-It's nice that curried functions 'take care of themselves', but this makes their stack usage a bit more difficult to predict, especially if we're currying all of our functions as we define them.
-As mentioned above, this is a problem since PHP doesn't do tail-call optimisation.
-Some ways our stack usage may increase unnecessarily are:
+It's nice that curried functions 'take care of themselves', but this makes their
+stack usage a bit more difficult to predict, especially if we're currying all of
+our functions as we define them.
+As mentioned above, this is a problem since PHP
+doesn't do tail-call optimisation.
+Some ways our stack usage may increase
+unnecessarily are:

- - Calling a curried function without any arguments will give us back an equivalent function which uses one more stack frame.
+ - Calling a curried function without any arguments will give us back an
+   equivalent function which uses one more stack frame.
- - Curried functions which return curried functions which return curried functions, etc. can be called all at once, as the **Returning Functions** section demonstrates, but each subsequent call will be further down the stack.
+ - Curried functions which return curried functions which return curried
+   functions, etc. can be called all at once, as the **Returning Functions**
+   section demonstrates, but each subsequent call will be further down the
+   stack.
- - Currying a function multiple times, eg. to keep adjusting its argument number, will add to its stack usage.
+ - Currying a function multiple times, eg. to keep adjusting its argument
+   number, will add to its stack usage.

-Since PHP treats named functions differently to lambdas, it is more difficult than I'd like to curry a named function.
-In particular, we have to explicitly eta-expand the definitions of our named functions, in order to handle our arguments properly.
+Since PHP treats named functions differently to lambdas, it is more difficult
+than I'd like to curry a named function.
+In particular, we have to explicitly
+eta-expand the definitions of our named functions, in order to handle our
+arguments properly.
 For example, something like this:

 ```php
 <?